-9.4.2.3 Criteria for assessment
+9.4.2.3 Requirements for assessment

-To determine if development is self-assessable, development is to comply with the self-assessable acceptable outcomes set out in Part A, Table 9.4.2.1.
-Where development does not meet a self-assessable acceptable outcome (SAO) of the relevant criteria Part A Table 9.4.2.1, assessment is against the corresponding performance outcome (PO) identified in the table below.
-This only occurs whenever a SAO is not met, and is therefore limited to the subject matter of the SAOs that are not complied with.
-To remove any doubt, for those SAOs that are complied with, there is no need for assessment against the corresponding PO.
+If development is to be categorised as accepted development subject to requirements it must comply with the requirements for accepted development set out in Part A, Table 9.4.2.1.
+Where the development does not meet a requirement for accepted development (RAD) within Part A Table 9.4.2.1, the category of development changes to assessable development under the rules outlined in section 5.3.3.
+(1), and assessment is against the corresponding performance outcome (PO) identified in the table below.
+This only occurs whenever a RAD is not met, and is therefore limited to the subject matter of the RADs that are not complied with.
+To remove any doubt, for those RADs that are complied with, there is no need for assessment against the corresponding PO.